 Email: UCT provides students with a UCT email account and computer facilities.
 Campus computer labs are open 9:00 to 21:00; however there may be a wait for a computer.
-Students must have an access card in order to use the labs.
+Students must have a student id card in order to use the labs.
 There are additional fees for printing.
 IAPO has four computers for email, and they are accessible from 8:30 to 16:30, Monday through Friday.

+Some houses have varying levels of internet access, and others do not.
 Internet cafes are available in locations near where you will live.
 These internet connections are commonly quicker than the ones on campus and can be convenient for "after hours" email use.
-Pre-pay plans can be purchased at these cafes for a relatively low rate.
+Prepay plans can be purchased at these cafes for a relatively low rate.
 Some past participants of the program recommend bringing a laptop.
-Students are able to register their laptops and use them in computer labs on campus.
+Students are able to register their laptops and use them on campus via UCT wifi.